bepo1337/scouting-llm/README.md

 Example prompts:
 While `striker that can rock the EFL League Two` might not yield good results as "EFL League Two" might not be described in any report, a more detailed query such as `good query` might, as it gives more information to be embedded and match players from the database. \

 There are reaction buttons under each player.
 The results are logged and have no fixed meaning.
-They could be interpreted as answers to questions such as "sign player?" but also as "good summary?". \
+They could be interpreted as answers to questions such as "sign player?" but also as "good summary?".
-Explain each field and give example prompts.
-Also explain that we will only find something with the query if its within the scouting reports.
-So ie if we have data from the MSL, its not very likely we will find something with the prompt "im looking for a defender that can play well in the third german league and has a proven record to be a leader there".
-Also reactions that they re stored and could be mined later, but are of no use in this app

-Reactions
 ### Comparing Players
+This features creates custom comparisons of two players.
+A comparison will always include a general and a conclusion comparison.
+A LLM will receive the summaries of the players and the original reports and is instructed with a prompt to create a comparison. \
+The comparison can be customized by either turning on the provided switches, which are more general:
+- Offensive Capabilities
+- Defensive Capabilities
+- Strenghts
+- Weaknesses

+Or there is also the possibility to create custom comparison topics.
+They can be input in the prompt area and have to be separated by a semicolon ";".
+This enables comparison for detailed attributes that might not be generally applicable such as "leadership skills" or "passing in the last third".

+If a comparison topic is not applicable to the players, it will be left out in the response.
 ### Visualizing Players in a Network
 The feature allows you to compare soccer players based on their playstyle.
 You start by searching for a player in the database using a search bar.
 The selected player is then depicted at the center of a dynamic network graph, surrounded by other players who share similar playstyles.
 These similarities are determined by the vector representation of each player's report summary.